-Walking down the central corridor passing the entrance to your right is the main bathroom on the left complete with full bath and separate shower with an Amazon flood water shower.
+Walking down the central corridor passing the entrance to your right is the main bathroom on the left complete with full bath and separate shower with an Amazon flood shower-head.
 The next room is the wet room with full disabled access.

 To the right at this point is the quite area where youngsters can sit quietly and read a book or just ‘take five’, or simply ‘chill’ in the brilliant surroundings.
 The experience for the youngsters has to be one of care and time with no rush or pressure, just care, plentiful food and a clean bed to lay their head.

 Ahead are the two single bedrooms for the children, these rooms are not to be used by staff/adults and are only for youngsters to use.
-Each room has a three-foot wide single bed, bedside cabinets, wardrobe and learning desk with internet access.
+Each room has a double bed, bedside cabinets, dresser and learning desk with internet access.

 In ensuring all available space is utilised throughout this fully refurbished building a games room has been created in the basement which boasts a full-size table tennis and pool table.

 The crash Pad is completed with staff accommodation that is located to the second floor within the roof space.
 While generous in floor area, the headroom is keen and the shared staff bathroom compact.